adobe/uix-sdk/docs/api-report/uix-core.api.md

 // src/debuglog.ts:98:1 - (ae-forgotten-export) The symbol "Colors" needs to be exported by the entry point index.d.ts
 // src/debuglog.ts:98:1 - (ae-forgotten-export) The symbol "Layouts" needs to be exported by the entry point index.d.ts
 // src/debuglog.ts:181:21 - (ae-forgotten-export) The symbol "stateTypes" needs to be exported by the entry point index.d.ts
+// src/phantogram/message-wrapper.ts:5:56 - (ae-forgotten-export) The symbol "NS_ROOT" needs to be exported by the entry point index.d.ts
+// src/phantogram/object-walker.ts:25:1 - (ae-forgotten-export) The symbol "ExtractKeys_2" needs to be exported by the entry point index.d.ts
+// src/phantogram/object-walker.ts:43:1 - (ae-forgotten-export) The symbol "Primitive" needs to be exported by the entry point index.d.ts
+// src/phantogram/object-walker.ts:43:1 - (ae-forgotten-export) The symbol "Simulated" needs to be exported by the entry point index.d.ts
+// src/phantogram/object-walker.ts:43:1 - (ae-forgotten-export) The symbol "Asynced" needs to be exported by the entry point index.d.ts
+// src/phantogram/object-walker.ts:52:1 - (ae-forgotten-export) The symbol "WrappedMessage" needs to be exported by the entry point index.d.ts
+// src/phantogram/object-walker.ts:52:1 - (ae-forgotten-export) The symbol "DefTicket" needs to be exported by the entry point index.d.ts
+// src/phantogram/object-walker.ts:55:1 - (ae-forgotten-export) The symbol "DefMessage" needs to be exported by the entry point index.d.ts
+// src/phantogram/tunnel/tunnel.ts:14:3 - (ae-forgotten-export) The symbol "MessageTarget" needs to be exported by the entry point index.d.ts
+// src/phantogram/tunnel/tunnel.ts:15:3 - (ae-forgotten-export) The symbol "MessageSource" needs to be exported by the entry point index.d.ts
+// src/phantogram/tunnel/tunnel.ts:19:1 - (ae-forgotten-export) The symbol "SeparateRemotes" needs to be exported by the entry point index.d.ts
+// src/phantogram/tunnel/tunnel.ts:22:1 - (ae-forgotten-export) The symbol "Remote" needs to be exported by the entry point index.d.ts
+// src/phantogram/tunnel/tunnel.ts:32:3 - (ae-forgotten-export) The symbol "Remoteable" needs to be exported by the entry point index.d.ts

 ```